 Yet, historically in this time period, we see people being beaten in the streets, hung up in trees, burned, shot, beaten, hoses turned on them…I wonder where those good white people were?

 Here’s the thing.
 They didn’t exist.
 At least not in any number that makes any difference.
-The pervasive attitude throughout the country, was that of racism, that was the norm.
-If you can’t address that realistically in a movie TITLED RACE then I really just “can’t even.”
+The pervasive attitude throughout the country, was that of overt, oppressive, racism.
+That was the norm, those were the laws on the books.
+And if you can’t address that reality in a movie TITLED RACE then I literally “can’t even.”

 When white people tell these stories they create characters they THINK they would’ve been, but, in reality they’d have been right there tying a banana around a man’s neck.

-I’m writing like this because the truth is dirty, it’s gritty, it ain’t pretty at all.
-But in this film it’s portrayed as “oh they called me a name lemme ignore them.”
+I’m writing like this because this truth is dirty, it’s gritty, it ain’t pretty at all.
+But time and time again, and especially in this film it’s portrayed as “oh they called me a name lemme ignore them.”
 Yay racism is over, thanks for showing us lowly Negroes how to handle systematic oppression, murder, redlining and other atrocities.
 ‘Preciate that.

-The outright awfulness of this movie is unforgivable.
-The writing is terrible.
-The main character can’t do anything without someone’s help except run fast.
-He has no thoughts of his own and is as 2 dimensional as plywood, only reacting, never provoking.
-There was too much blunt exposition.
 The scene that was clearly supposed to get Jason Sudeikis an Oscar nod was so absurd people in the theater actually laughed out loud.
-The race issue, which they thought it would be clever to name the entire film after, is almost never addressed.
 They really glaze over the fact that the U.S president, Franklin Roosevelt, never invited Owens to the white house as is customary.

 This film about a black historical figure was not made for black people.
 But more so to appease the “white gaze”.
-They should stop trying to tell our stories since clearly they can’t help but insert themselves into them, completely destroying them in the process.
+They should stop trying to tell our stories since clearly they can’t help but insert themselves into them, completely destroying everything that made the story worth telling in the process.

 I love that comics have become such a huge cultural fixation.
 Honestly they’ve always been, but with the introduction into the film world, they’ve found more followers than ever.
 Amidst ever-changing social acceptances and norms, comics are changing too.
 This means the comics that were once so white and male they’d have been lost in the snow and not have been able to see anyone to not ask directions from, are kind of getting a face lift.
 It’s about time.